fleschutz/my-backups/docs/Glossary.md

 **Online backup storage:** the online backup storage is an offsite server used to store personal data files and folders, or the entire contents of a hard drive which is backed up by multiple computers over the Internet.

-**Open file backup:** the ability to back up a file while it is in use by another application.
-See File locking.
+**Open file backup:** the ability to back up a file/folder while it is in use by another application.

 **Remote store:** backing up data to an offsite permanent backup facility, either directly from the live data source or else from an intermediate near store device.